|Previous College:||Gettysburg College|

 Preceding his position at Marshall, Jirsa was the senior assistant coach at Dayton under then-head coach Oliver Purnell for four seasons.
 During his stint at UD, the Flyers posted an 88-39 overall record, made two NCAA Tournaments and two NIT appearances.
 In the 2002-03 campaign, Dayton posted a 24-6 record, won the Atlantic 10 Tournament championship, advanced to the NCAA Tournament as a four seed and finished the season ranked among the top 25 teams in the nation in the final Associated Press and USA Today polls.

-Jirsa has coached in 30 postseason games overall, 18 of those in the NCAA Tournament, and has appeared in postseason play 15 years.
+Jirsa has coached in 30 postseason games overall, 18 of those in the NCAA Tournament, and has appeared in postseason play 15 times.
 He owns a career record of 78-104 in six years as a head coach at Marshall and Georgia.

 His coaching career began at Connecticut College as an assistant coach following his graduation from Gettysburg College in 1981.
 Two years later, he moved on to the University of Delaware and spent one season with the Blue Hens, before taking a graduate assistant position with a VCU program that finished ranked 11th in the nation in 1984-85.